Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Lions have been underdogs by 10.5 points or more one time this season and have not covered the spread once.

-- Detroit's games this season have eclipsed the over/under two times in six opportunities (33.3%).
+- Detroit's games this season have gone over the total in two out of six opportunities (33.3%).

 Home and road insights

-- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this year.
+- At home this year, Los Angeles has two wins against the spread and is 2-1 overall.

-- This season, in three home games, Los Angeles has gone over the total every time.
+- Los Angeles has gone over the total in all three home games this year.

-- Away from home, Detroit has just one win against the spread and is 0-3 overall.
+- Detroit has one win against the spread, and is 0-3 overall, on the road.

-- In three road games this year, Detroit has gone over the total once.
+- In three road games this year, Detroit has hit the over once.

 Powered by Data Skrive.